Blog

 Recording Setup

-The dependency and initialization code involve the usage of a JUnit extension which automatically starts and stops JMeter DSL recorder at the beginning of a Selenium test, which is crucial in performance testing services.
+The dependency and initialization code involve the usage of a JUnit extension which automatically starts and stops the JMeter DSL recorder at the beginning of a Selenium test, which is crucial in performance testing services.

 As part of this initialization code, you will need to specify the base class for all page objects, which is used to generate a performance test that can measure the time taken on each page while running a generated load test alongside the existing Selenium test, to properly measure the impact to user experience while the load is being imposed on the system.